microsoft/appcenter-cli/contributing.md

 #### Typescript compiler and Typings

-The typescript compilation can be run via the `npm run build` command, but if you want the Typescript compiler available directly, install it on you machine by doing `npm install -g typescript`.
+The typescript compilation can be run via the `npm run build` command, but if you want the Typescript compiler available directly, install it on you machine by doing `npm install -g typescript@2.0.10`.

 The Typings tool is useful if you're bringing in a new exteral Javascript library and want to get access to type definitions for that library.
 The typings files are checked into the repo, but if you want to download and add new ones, you'll need to